 Every year on the Saturday before Mother’s Day is a not oft recognized holiday by many families.

 On this day we celebrate those who made the choice of adoption for their children.
-Some willingly, some not so willingly, others made the choice by force.
+Some willingly, some not so willingly, and others made the choice by force.

 On this day we acknowledge and celebrate those mothers who gave up their children to others.